dependentmadani/TO-DO-App/README.md

 - Start the frontend server: `cd frontend && npm start`

 ### Open your browser:
-Navigate to http://localhost:5173 to access the application, or other port, depending on your available port, it should be shown on your terminal after running frontend server.
+Navigate to http://localhost:5173 to access the application, or other port.
+Depending on your available port, it should be shown on your terminal after running frontend server.

 ## Usage
 - Register for an account or login with an existing account.